Serious crashes reported over the weekend

-A motorcyclist was killed after crashing near Paradise and Paseo Del Norte NE early Sunday morning after the man had been drinking with a friend, according to police.
+A motorcyclist was killed after crashing near Paradise and Paseo Del Norte NW early Sunday morning after the man had been drinking with a friend, according to police.

 It was one of at least four serious crashes Albuquerque police investigated over a 13-hour period during the weekend, Rebecca Atkins, a police spokeswoman, said in a news release.

 At about 1:30 p.m.
 Saturday, a pedestrian was struck by a sedan while crossing the street near Central and Utah.
-Police said the person was taken to the hospital and needed surgery.
-He or she was in critical condition, Atkins said.
+Police said the person was taken to the hospital with critical injuries and needed surgery.
+He was in stable condition Sunday, Atkins said.

 She said it appears the pedestrian was at fault and it’s unlikely charges will be filed.